sino-lang/sino-lang.org/docs/en/about.md

 We would like to thank the following sponsors for their support, enabling the continuous development and innovation of the Sino community:

-- **Ciumhoa**: The primary developers and sponsors of Sino, Ciumhoa provides significant resources and support to drive the development of Sino.
+- **[Ciumhoa](https://www.ciumhoa.com/)**: The primary developers and sponsors of Sino, Ciumhoa Technology provides significant resources and support to drive the development of Sino.
-- **Cinastan**: As a sponsor of Sino, Cinastan plays a crucial role in the growth and promotion of the Sino ecosystem.
+- **[Cinastan](https://www.cinastan.com/)**: As a Founding Sponsor of Sino, Cinastan plays a crucial role in the growth and promotion of the Sino ecosystem.